samblenny/ocfpga/experiments/07_try_tigard_jtag/README.md

 1. Mount Tigard and wire it up to the OrangeCrab 85F

-2. Try `ecpprog` and `openOCD` with Tigard JTAG interface
+2. Try `openOCD` with Tigard JTAG interface

-3. Try `screen` and `tio` with Tigard UART, capturing TX pin on logic analyzer
+3. Try `tio` with Tigard UART, capturing TX pin on logic analyzer

+4. Try `ecpprog` with Tigard JTAG interface

 ## Results